 Deputy Superintendent – Jon Prince Telephone (772) 429-3900 Fax (772) 429-3907

 Dr. Jon Prince grew up in Fort Walton Beach, Florida.
 He graduated from the University of Florida with a Bachelor’s and Master’s in Elementary Education.
 After a year of teaching elementary school, Dr. Prince moved to Palm Beach County and taught middle school science.
 He completed his Specialist’s Degree and Doctorate in Educational Leadership at Nova Southeastern University in 2002.
 Recognized for his efforts to support positive school change, Dr. Prince worked as an assistant principal in urban and failing schools in both middle and high school.
 In 2003, he was appointed principal at Verde Elementary in Boca Raton, Florida.
 In 2004, Dr. Prince was selected as the principal for Palm Beach Gardens High School, a large failing urban school in Palm Beach County, Florida.
 In 2005, the school emerged a “B,” and Dr. Prince was recognized by the State as one of the Turnaround Principals of the Year.
 Dr. Prince continued his work in urban schools from 2005-2015 and has worked in struggling schools — primarily in Hispanic, African-American and Haitian communities, all with improved academic achievement and increased graduation rates.
 In the summer of 2015, Dr. Prince accepted the position of Deputy Superintendent of St. Lucie Public Schools.
 He has assisted with orchestrating the Superintendent’s vision of accountability, high standards and rigor in our public schools.
 In three years, the District has soared from 45th in overall academic performance to 22nd out of 67 school districts, the highest in the history of the District.
-In addition, SLPS ranks 5th in the State in graduation rate and is rising — improving from 45th to 5th in three years.
-Dr. Prince resides with his wife Heather, a teacher, and two of his younger children, Maverick and Meredith, both of whom are enrolled in St. Lucie Public Schools.
+In addition, SLPS ranks in the top 10 in the State, improving from 76% to 92% over the last 3 years.
+Dr. Prince resides with his two younger children, Maverick and Meredith, both of whom are enrolled in St. Lucie Public Schools.
 He has two older daughters, Zoe and AshLee, who are enrolled in the State University system.
 Dr. Prince is a proud advocate for public education, believing that equity and access to accelerated coursework will create a thriving community in St. Lucie County.